researchsoft/website/content/taskforces/20-content.md

 ReSA’s mission is to bring research software communities together to collaborate on the advancement of the research software ecosystem, to achieve the vision that research software and those who develop and maintain it are recognised and valued as fundamental and vital to research worldwide.

-To deliver on this mission, we invite the ReSA community to join us on ReSA activities stemming from the [ReSA Strategic Plan](https://www.researchsoft.org/documents/Strategic_Plan_2021-23.pdf)- [comments are welcome](https://github.com/researchsoft/website/discussions/5).
+To deliver on this mission, we invite the ReSA community to join us on ReSA activities stemming from the [ReSA Strategic Plan](https://www.researchsoft.org/documents/Strategic_Plan_2021-23.pdf).
+You can also support ReSA's work through [Organisational Membership](https://www.researchsoft.org/membership/) or a [donation](https://www.researchsoft.org/donate/).
 ## Community consultations

 ReSA community consultations facilitate discussions to identify and prioritise challenges across ReSA's three key themes: people, policy and infrastructure.
 Community consultations are core ReSA activities, enabling the community to collaborate on elucidating how to advance visibility of research software.